hypervel/hypervel.org/docs/docs/events.md

 }
 ```

 That's it!
-Now, when an event handled by this listener is dispatched, the listener will automatically be queued by the event dispatcher using Laravel Hyperf's [queue system](/docs/queues).
+Now, when an event handled by this listener is dispatched, the listener will automatically be queued by the event dispatcher using Hypervel's [queue system](/docs/queues).
 If no exceptions are thrown when the listener is executed by the queue, the queued job will automatically be deleted after it has finished processing.

 #### Customizing The Queue Connection, Name, & Delay